jmackey-astro/PION/README.txt

 ## Licence ##

-PION is distributed under a [TBD] License.
+PION is distributed under a BSD3 License.
 Downloading, using, modifying and/or re-distributing the software implies acceptance of the License.